 History Of Migrant Education

 In 1966 Congress responded to the unmet academic needs of the children of the growing farm worker population by authorizing the creation of the Office of Migrant Education.
 Currently, Migrant Education has programs in all 50 states, as well as Washington D.C. and Puerto Rico.
 Nationwide the program serves over 500,000 students, offering supplementary academic help and support services to individuals 3-21 years of age.
 Albemarle Regional Migrant Education serves an average of 100 preschool through 12th graders and 50 out-of-school youth each year.
 Since most of these students are Hispanic, the academic hurdles are caused not only by frequent moves but also by language and cultural barriers.
-Although one does not have to be Hispanic to be a migrant worker, most are from Mexico or from Central American countries such as El Salvador, Guatemala or Honduras.
-Spanish is the most common language spoken, but some families speak Spanish as their second language and an Indian dialect as their first.
+Many migrant agricultural workers come from Mexico or Central American countries including Guatemala and El Salvador.
+Spanish is the most common language spoken in addition to English and local dialects from the country of origin.